 Halloween Afternoon Tea at AnnTremet Cake (NYC)

 Hello Steepers!
 Today we are revisiting AnnTremet Cake!
-In honor of the Halloween season, I wanted to review AnnTremet’s Halloween Afternoon Tea and share my experience from last year.
+In honor of the Halloween season, and the return of AnnTremet’s Halloween Afternoon Tea, I wanted to share my experience from last year.
 My sister and I went on the actual day of Halloween.
-Since neither of us are party animals, this was a fun way to get into the Halloween spirit while returning home at a reasonable time to watch some Halloween movies into the night.
-(To note, my Halloween favorites are in the “family friendly” categories like “Twitches” or “Halloween Town”!)
+Since neither of us are party animals, this was a fun way to get into the Halloween spirit while returning home at a reasonable time to watch some Halloween classics into the night.
+(To note, my Halloween favorites are in the “family friendly” categories like Twitches or “Halloweentown!)

 A Little Bit of History: AnnTremet Cake is a bakery and café known for its detailed, artistic pastries and themed afternoon teas.
 They have built a strong local reputation with their focus on unique, high-quality mini mousse cakes and a distinctive afternoon tea experience.
 They focus on low sugar and natural ingredients.
 You can see my review of their Christmas-themed Afternoon tea here.